Guest Post from Stefan Gleason, Money Metals Exchange

 Stefan Gleason is President of Money Metals Exchange, the national precious metals company named 2015 “Dealer of the Year” in the United States by an independent global ratings group.
 A graduate of the University of Florida, Gleason is a seasoned business leader, investor, political strategist, and grassroots activist.
 Gleason has frequently appeared on national television networks such as CNN, FoxNews, and CNBC, and his writings have appeared in hundreds of publications such as the Wall Street Journal, Detroit News, Washington Times, and National Review.

-Thanks to Stefan Gleason is President of Money Metals Exchange
+Thanks to Stefan Gleason, President of Money Metals Exchange

 The Deviant Investor